 Students who complete this program will receive two diplomas.
 The Bachelor of Arts is awarded at the end of the first semester (fall) of the graduate program, assuming all requirements are satisfied.
 The Master of Arts awarded in the following semester (spring) at the completion of the program.

 What are the admission requirements for the program?

 There are several minimum requirements.
 To be eligible, students must have a 3.5 GPA in their major (Psychology) as well as a 3.5 GPA overall.
 In addition, students must have a grade of B or better in PSYC 220 (Statistics) and PSYC 301 (Experimental Psychology).
 Students must have completed all of the core requirements in Psychology as well as 18 additional credits in psychology by the end of their junior year.
-Finally, students must complete all MSU General Education (GEN ED) requirements before beginning the program.
+Finally, students must complete all Montclair State University General Education (GEN ED) requirements before beginning the program.

 The department strongly recommends that all students who are considering the BA/MA program complete the following core psychology courses by the end of their sophomore year: PSYC 101, PSYC 203, PSYC 220, PSYC 301.

 What academic standards must I maintain in order to remain in the program?

 Successful applicants will have demonstrated excellent academic preparation and study skills.
 These skills are expected to be maintained in the graduate program.
 Specifically, all students must maintain an overall GPA of 3.3 or better and receive no grade lower than a B in any psychology course.
 In addition, all students must complete Montclair State's 120 semester hour requirement for their BA by the end of their first semester in the BA-MA program.